 In 1764 with his submission Investigation of the Clarity of the Principles of Natural Theology and Morality (Untersuchung über die Deutlichkeit der Grundsätze der natürlichen Theologie und der Moral), Kant placed second after Moses Mendelssohn in an essay contest hosted by the Academie der Wissenschaften zu Berlin.
 Kant intensively engaged Mendelssohn’s work ever afterwards.

-It is possible that Mendelssohn’s Morgenstunden played a role in illuminating the need for a third Critique.
-Contrary to the conclusion drawn by Volker Gerhards that, following the publication of the “first, critical work on practical philosophy […,] one gets the impression that [… the other two critiques] happened automatically.
+It is possible that Mendelssohn’s Morgenstunden played a role in shaping at least the terminology for the second and third Critiques.
+Volker Gerhardt suggests that, following the publication of the “first, critical work on practical philosophy […,] one gets the impression that [… the other two critiques] happened automatically.
 The following texts, above all, the Critique of Practical Reason (1788) and […] Critique of Judgment (1790) emerge almost effortlessly in sheer amazingly, rapid succession.
+The generation of the two remaining Critiques was probably far more intentional than “automatic”.
 This paper does not propose that the idea of writing two more Critiques arose as a consequence of Kant’s engagement of Mendelssohn’s Morgenstunden.
 Kant had announced the project of a second Critique already in the Groundwork, five months before publication of Mendelssohn’s book, and he had already raised the issue of what he called in Moral Mrongovius the “philosopher’s stone.”
-In the Groundwork, he wrote:
+In the Groundwork, he wrote.:

 In short, Mendelssohn’s Morgenstunden oder Vorlesungen über das Daseyn Gottes, published in 1785 four years after Kant’s Critique of Pure Reason, two years before the publication of the Critique of Practical Reason (1788), and five years before the publication of the Critique of Judgment (1790), perhaps was influential in the process of writing Kant’s three Critiques.
-In any event, engaging the contrasting three-fold structures possibly can contribute to understanding “what” and “why” Kant actually wrote what he did with respect to the role of “feeling” in reason.
+In any event, engaging the contrasting three-fold structures can contribute to understanding “what” and “why” Kant addressed the role of “feeling” in reason.

 Mendelssohn wrote a letter to Kant on October 17, 1785, to accompany his gift of a copy of the Morgenstunden.
 Furthermore, Kant wrote an essay in 1786 on Mendelssohn’s Morgenstunden that was published as an attachment to Ludwig Heinrich Jakob’s Prüfung der Mendelssohnschen Morgenstunden oder aller spekulativen Beweise für das Daseyn Gottes.
 Clearly, Kant was intimately aware of Mendelssohn’s text.